rust-embedded/blog/content/2023-12-28-embedded-hal-v1.md

 The 1.0 release has been in the works since 2020.
 Now that it's out, we consider all traits in it to be *stable*.
-The plan is to extend `embedded-hal` with more traits in future 1.x releases, not doing more breaking changes (i.e. there are no plans for a a 2.0 release).
+The plan is to extend `embedded-hal` with more traits in future 1.x releases, not doing more breaking changes (i.e. there are no plans for a 2.0 release).
 This will provide a stable base for building HALs and drivers.

 So, what's new in `embedded-hal` 1.0?